 Ho was chosen as the Johnson County Libraries Performing Artist of the summer for 2005 and 2009 and was honored by KC Parent Magazine in July 09 as a top entertainer for children in the Greater Kansas City area.
 In September of 2010, Ho was honored as an Alumni Fellow from Dickinson University, in Dickinson, ND.

 Ho has developed fun and educational thematic programs for preschools, early elementary students, and also presents workshops for students.
 She attributes her unique theatrical style of storytelling and lively workshops to her background in children’s theatre and musical theatre.

 Ho is also a sought after drama instructor, teaching an excellent and diverse curriculum for elementary students.
 She has personally authored more than 100 student scripts.
 Ho designs and constructs the student sets and costumes.
-The Fall of 2019 marks a 6th year drama residency in LaCygne, KS and Parker, KS, with Ho scripting local history and fictional pieces for student performances.
+The Fall of 2020 marks a 7th year drama residency in LaCygne, KS and Parker, KS, with Ho scripting local history, early American history, and fictional pieces for student performances.

 She holds a Bachelor of Science Degree in Theatre/Speech from Dickinson State University, Dickinson, North Dakota.
 Although a native of North Dakota, Jo fondly calls “Kansas” her second “Home Sweet Home!”